YangKirk/learn-code/level_16/数据库MySQL基础.md

     ```sql
     -- 举例
-    SELECT ename，mgr FROM emp WHERE mgr IS NULL；
+    SELECT ename，mgr FROM emp WHERE mgr IS NULL;
     ```